-Yes ⊠ No □
+Yes  No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large Accelerated Filer Accelerated Filer

+Non-Accelerated Filer $\boxtimes$ Smaller Reporting Company $\times$

+Emerging Growth Company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-- 2 erated filer, a smaller reporting company, or an eme and "emerging growth company" in Rule 12b-2 of Large Accelerated Filer Non-Accelerated Filer Accelerated Filer Smaller Reporting Company Emerging Growth Company growth company, indicate by check mark ting standards provided pursuant to Section • ended transition period for complying with any no ew or revised ressment of the effectiveness of its internal control ounting firm that prepared or issued its audit report. registered pursuant to Section 12(b) of the error to previously issued financial statement • l statements of the registrant included in the filing re eflect the Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to $\S240.10D-1(b)$. \square Indicate by chec k mark whether the registrant is a shell cor npany (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ At December 31, 2022, the aggregate market value of the registrant's voting and non-voting common equity held by non-affiliates of the registrant was \$190.7 million based on the closing sale price as reported on the Toronto Stock Exchange and the daily exchange rate as reported by the Bank of Canada for conversion of Canadian dollars into United States dollars.
+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\Box$

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+At December 31, 2022, the aggregate market value of the registrant's voting and non-voting common equity held by non-affiliates of the registrant was \$190.7 million based on the closing sale price as reported on the Toronto Stock Exchange and the daily exchange rate as reported by the Bank of Canada for conversion of Canadian dollars into United States dollars.
 There were 32,913,419 common shares outstanding on October 6, 2023.

-I OOCUMENTS INCORPORATED BY REFER RENCE Not applic eable.
+DOCUMENTS INCORPORATED BY REFERENCE

+Not applicable.